 The observation also provides the first observational evidence for the existence of stellar-mass black hole binaries.
 Furthermore, it is the first observational evidence of stellar-mass black holes weighing 25 solar masses or more.[324]

-Theproper motions of stars near the centre of our own Milky Way provide strong observational evidence that these stars are orbiting a supermassive black hole.[354]
+Theproper motions of stars near the centre of the Milky Way provide strong observational evidence that these stars are orbiting a supermassive black hole.[326]
 Since 1995, astronomers have tracked the motions of 90 stars orbiting an invisible object coincident with the radio source Sagittarius A*.
-By fitting their motions toKeplerian orbits, the astronomers were able to infer, in 1998, that a2.6×106M☉ object must be contained in a volume with a radius of 0.02light-years to cause the motions of those stars.[355]
+In 1998, by fitting the motions of the stars toKeplerian orbits, the astronomers were able to infer that Sagittarius A* must be a2.6×106M☉ object must be contained within a radius of 0.02light-years.[327]

 Since then, one of the stars—calledS2—has completed a full orbit.
-From the orbital data, astronomers were able to refine the calculations of the mass to4.3×106M☉ and a radius of less than 0.002 light-years for the object causing the orbital motion of those stars.[354]
-The upper limit on the object's size is still too large to test whether it is smaller than its Schwarzschild radius.
-Nevertheless, these observations strongly suggest that the central object is a supermassive black hole as there are no other plausible scenarios for confining so much invisible mass into such a small volume.[355]
-Additionally, there is some observational evidence that this object might possess an event horizon, a feature unique to black holes.[356]
+From the orbital data, astronomers were able to refine the calculations of the mass of Sagittarius A* to4.3×106M☉, with a radius of less than 0.002 light-years.[326]
+This upper limit radius is larger than the Schwarzschild radius for the estimated mass, so the combination does not prove Sagittarius A* is a black hole.
+Nevertheless, these observations strongly suggest that the central object is a supermassive black hole as there are no other plausible scenarios for confining so much invisible mass into such a small volume.[327]
+Additionally, there is some observational evidence that this object might possess an event horizon, a feature unique to black holes.[328]
+The Event Horizon Telescope image of Sagittarius A*, released in 2022, provided further confirmation that it is indeed a black hole.[329]

-The first strong candidate for a black hole,Cygnus X-1, was discovered in this way byCharles Thomas Bolton,[9]Louise Webster, andPaul Murdin[8] in 1972.[365][66]
-Observations of rotation broadening of the optical star reported in 1986 lead to a mass estimate of 16 solar masses with 7 solar masses as the lower bound.[361]
-Additional observations and analysis lead to a 2011 report for the mass of14.1±1.0 M☉ for the black hole and19.2±1.9 M☉ for the optical companion.[366]
+The first strong candidate for a black hole,Cygnus X-1, was discovered in this way byCharles Thomas Bolton,[9]Louise Webster, andPaul Murdin[8] in 1972.[333][51]
+Observations of rotation broadening of the optical star reported in 1986 lead to a compact object mass estimate of 16 solar masses, with 7 solar masses as the lower bound.[285]
+In 2011, this estimate was updated to14.1±1.0 M☉ for the black hole and19.2±1.9 M☉ for the optical stellar companion.[334]

-In a class of X-ray binaries called soft X-ray transients, the companion star is of relatively low mass allowing for more accurate estimates of the black hole mass.
+X-ray binaries can be categorized as eitherlow-mass orhigh-mass; This classification is based on the mass of the companion star, not the compact object itself.[137]
+In a class of X-ray binaries called soft X-ray transients, the companion star is of relatively low mass, allowing for more accurate estimates of the black hole mass.
 These systems actively emit X-rays for only several months once every 10–50 years.
-During the period of low X-ray emission, called quiescence, the accretion disk is extremely faint, allowing detailed observation of the companion star during this period.[361]
-Numerous black hole candidates have been measured by this method.[367]
+During the period of low X-ray emission, called quiescence, the accretion disk is extremely faint, allowing detailed observation of the companion star.[285]
+Numerous black hole candidates have been measured by this method.[335]
+Black holes are also sometimes found in binaries with other compact objects, such aswhite dwarfs,[137] neutron stars,[336][337] and other black holes.[338][339]

 Detection of unusually brightX-ray flare from Sagittarius A*, a black hole in the centre of the Milky Way galaxy on 5January 2015[343]